An Introduction to the seed and early-stage valuation practices: setting best-practice methods and standards for the future.

 “Startup Valuation in the 21st Century” is a comprehensive guide about seed startup funding practices, where I detail advanced financial plan and startup valuation techniques, both widely used ones as well as proposed methods to value startups.

 The publication is in beta phase: we will regularly update it with new insights and potential corrections under the same link.
 Because the current economic landscape, we plan on releasing an update as well as new ways to value new ventures in this environment once the future because slightly more predictable.
+Anyone who purchases the current publication will receive free access to the future Kindle book, when this is published.

 The book can be used in its entirety, or alternatively readers can access only the practical sections that are relevant to them.
 I created summaries at the end of each chapter to allow for a faster absorption of the concepts.